On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent

 where $C_1$ is a positive constant.
 The estimator of \cite{chen2021jasa} exhibits a similar negative bias expression.
 For large $n$, the bias may be insignificant, however, as Figure~\ref{fig:bias_mean_model} exhibits, even in this simple model, the finite-sample bias in the estimator of $\Sigma$ remains significant.

 \end{example}

 More than the magnitude of bias, its direction is a larger concern.
 Variance estimation of any statistical estimator allows us to assess the uncertainty in the problem.
-Under-estimation of this variance leads to a false sense of security and inadequate tests \citep[see][for e.g.]{simon:1993}.
+Under-estimation of this variance leads to a false sense of security and inadequate { tests \citep[see][]{simon:1993}}.
 Obtaining bias-free estimators for such long-run variances is a critical and challenging problem in operations research, stochastic simulation, econometrics, and MCMC.
 A wide range of solutions have been attempted \citep{kief:vogel:2002b,kief:vogel:2005,liu2018weighted,politis1995bias} to reduce the bias of variance estimators.

-By allowing lag-windows in spectral variance estimators to partially increase, \cite{vats:lugsail} develop a family of variance estimators, called \textit{lugsail} estimators, that are essentially obtained by a carefully chosen linear combination of variance estimators.
-In the context of steady-state simulation and MCMC, this leads to a flexible and consistent class of bias-corrected variance estimators.
-Specifically, the lugsail batch-means estimator is
+{ By studying linear combinations of lag-windows in spectral variance estimators, \cite{liu2018weighted,vats:lugsail} develop a family of variance estimators, called \textit{lugsail} estimators, that are essentially obtained by a carefully chosen linear combination of variance estimators. \cite{liu2018weighted} define a batch-means version of this estimator called the weighted batch-means estimator, that seek to combine batch-means estimators obtained through various batch-sizes, using an appropriate weighting strategy.
+Consider a weighting function, called a \textit{lag window}, $w_n(\cdot)$ such that (i) $w_n(\cdot)$ is an even function on $\mathbb{Z}$, (ii) $w_n(0) = 1$ for all $n$, and (iii) $w_n(m) = 0$ for all $m \geq b_n$. \cite{anderson2011statistical} provides a comprehensive list of lag windows used in stochastic simulation and time series.
+We will employ the flat-top lag window of \cite{politis1995bias}: